andreashlarsen/ML-SAScombine/README.md

-# sasmerge
+# SASmerge

-sasmerge merges SAXS* data into a merged consensus dataset
+SASmerge merges SAS data into a merged consensus dataset
 e.g. data measured on different instruments on the same sample or SAXS and WAXS data
-* can also be applied to SANS, but resolution effects are not taken into account, so this will lead to systematic errors

 ## Download
 sasmerge is a python3 program, so you need python3